Omicron Spreads In US, Australia - UrduPoint

 All incoming travelers will need to test negative within a day before their flights, and rapid tests that currently cost $25 will be covered by insurance and distributed free to the uninsured.

-Australia on Friday, too, reported a student with no history of foreign travel had tested positive for the variant.
+Australia on Friday, too, reported three students had tested positive for the variant.

-The case, detected in the country's largest city of Sydney, comes despite a sweeping ban on non-citizens entering the country and restrictions on flights from southern Africa.
+The cases, detected in the country's largest city of Sydney, come despite a sweeping ban on non-citizens entering the country and restrictions on flights from southern Africa.

-And just a day after Singapore reported two cases of the strain, neighboring Malaysia on Friday reported its first infections with the variant.
+And just a day after Singapore reported two cases of the strain, neighboring Malaysia on Friday reported its own first infection with the variant.

-The case was detected in a foreign student travelling from South Africa, who had arrived in Malaysia on November 19, Health Minister Khairy Jamaluddin said.
+The case was detected in a foreign student travelling from South Africa, who had arrived in Malaysia on November 19, Health Minister Khairy Jamaluddin said, though the infection was only confirmed on December 2.

-The case was only confirmed on December 2, after officials conducted genome sequencing on some samples taken from recent arrivals at Kuala Lumpur airport, he said.

 Sri Lanka also announced its first Omicron case, a citizen who returned from South Africa.